iric-soft/km/example/README.rst

 km examples script
 ===================================================================
 Here you can found some scripts, that you can use as an example.
-These scripts are designed to work on general case, but you could to have to modify some part to fit with your settings.
+These scripts are designed to work on general case, but you could have to modify some part to fit with your settings.

 ---------------